Student Spiritual Biography Series

 Installment 6 - Wendy Matus

 It was 1992, and as a sales representative for Xerox Corporation in upstate NY, I did a lot of driving.
-To keep me company on the long stretches of highway, my parents gifted me the deluxe, 12-cassette recordings of the Deepak Chopra seminars.
+To keep me company on the long stretches of highway, my parents gifted me the deluxe, 12-cassette recordings of Deepak Chopra’s “Spiritual Awakening” seminars.
 I was hooked.
 I still remember the deep sound of Deepak’s voice as he declared, “You are That, all this is That, and THAT IS ALL THERE IS!”

 A deep reverence for plants defined my early childhood.
-From the age of three, I would be found in the flower gardens of my neighbor’s house in Rochester, NY, picking flowers to grind and make perfume or potions, or just staring at the flowers for hours on end.
-The nuns at Saint Ambrose school also held my reverence due to their kind and gentle ways, but by the time I turned seven, we moved to the deep woods of upstate NY, leaving the nuns and St. Ambrose behind.
-I was at home wandering in the fields and woods, surrounded by everything green, and the forest became my true place of reverence.
+From the age of three, I would be found in the flower gardens of my neighbor’s house in Rochester, NY, picking flowers to grind and make into a perfume, or just staring at flowers for hours on end.
+The nuns at Saint Ambrose Catholic School also held my reverence due to their kind and gentle ways, but by the time I turned seven, we moved to the woods of upstate NY, leaving the nuns and St. Ambrose behind.
+I was at home wandering the fields and streams, surrounded by everything green, and the forest became my new place of reverence.

-I soon married, and my daughter was born in 2008.
+I soon married, and my daughter, Ella, was born in 2008.
 In 2010, after visiting 13 other nursery schools for my daughter, we finally found Green Meadow Waldorf School in Spring Valley, NY.
-It was during an anthroposophical book study at Green Meadow that Anna Silber, our teacher, drew the angelic hierarchies on the board.
+It was during an Anthroposophical book study at Green Meadow Waldorf School that Anna Silber, our teacher, drew the angelic hierarchies on the board.
 The truth resonated in my heart, and I burst into tears.
-I began taking my daughter to the Christian Community Church for festivals, and before long, we were attending every Sunday.
+I began to bring my daughter to the Christian Community Church for festivals, and before long, we were attending services every Sunday.

 In 2015, my husband and I divorced.
-Looking back, our Christ community was a source of deep peace for me and my daughter during this tragic time.
+Looking back, our Christ community was a source of deep peace for my daughter and me during this tragic time.
 Patrick Kennedy became our congregational priest, and his ability to see the Christ in us started to heal the pain in our family.
-I had been working in the healing field for decades, but when I experienced the healing force of Christ in the Consecration of the Human Being, I knew my path was about to change.
+I had been working in the healing field for decades, but when I experienced the true healing force of Christ in the Consecration of the Human Being, I knew my path was about to change.
+The “THAT” Deepak Chopra expounded on the cassette tapes twenty years prior finally became clear.
+Christ is THAT.
+After five trips across the country and many “failed” relationships, I realized I had been searching for the One I could give my whole heart to.
+The deep longing to fall in love and be loved had been overwhelming, guiding me to Him.

 Wendy Matus is a Knowing Christ student in the hybrid-online program.
 She lives in the Spring Valley New York.